-- A course that fulfills more than one requirement on a major or in a major/ minor combination; - A course that fulfills a requirement in both the core and within a specific program.
+- A course that fulfills more than one requirement for a major or in a major/ minor combination, or in some form of major/minor/certificate combination; - b.
+A course that fulfills a requirement in both the core and within a specific program.